eslachance/enmap/docs/api-docs.md

 ***Deprecated***

 Returns the specific property within a stored value.
 If the key does not exist or the value is not an object, throws an error.
-DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+DEPRECATION WILL BE REMOVED IN ENMAP 6!
 Use get() instead!

 **Kind**: instance method of [<code>Enmap</code>](#enmap-map)
 **Returns**: <code>\*</code> - The value of the property obtained.